sok-og-skriv/sok-og-skriv-web/docs/en/searching/README.md

 - How can you find this information?
 - How can you get an overview of existing theories and research in the field?

 When writing a paper or thesis, you will need different sources of information, and all sources must be assessed for its quality.
-Here we introduce some tools and inputs that you might find helpful in your pursuit of academic information.
+Here we introduce some tools and approaches that you might find helpful in your pursuit of academic information.